Merulo/CompilerJFTT/README.md

 #### DataTypes/
 Simple directory with commonly used structs.
 #### External/
-The bison and flex code is in this directory.
-Also contains static class for running simple python emulator.
+The bison and flex code directory.
+Contains static class for running simple python emulator.
 #### IRs/
 All intermediate representations are written in this directory.
 More about them below.
 #### Register/
-Class representation of register and all of them.
+Class representation of register and register machine (basically a couple of registers).
 Registers know their state and value (if it's const).
 RegisterBlock handles register allocation and memory operations.
 ### standalone/
-Couple of small programs written in C++ used for debugging programs or concept testing of ideas.
+Couple of small programs written in C++ used for debugging programs or concept testing ideas.
 ### tests/
 Directory containing tests.
 They can be run by entering this directory and typing:
 ```
 python testRunner.py
 ```
 Directories 01-03 contain IR specific tests so they are probably useless outside of this projects.
 Director 04 contains tests for basic scenarios.
 Directory 05 contains tests necessary for passing the course.
-Directories 06. and 07. are extra tests for testing implemented optimizations and general stuff.
+Directories 06. and 07. are extra tests for testing implemented optimizations and general programs.

 ##  Intermediate representations
 ### BaseIR